itsAnanth/LinkedList/README.md

 # Simple LinkedList

-This repository shows my attempt in creating a LinkedList in c++ As of now there are only two methods, push and unshift to add elements to the end and beginning respectively :)
+This repository shows my attempt in implementing a singular LinkedList in different languages.
+As of now there are push, unshift and reverse methods.